 Roasted Pumpkin Soup with Red Peppers and Caramelized Onions

 It’s not just spiders and spiderwebs.
 Lots of creepy crawlies are popular at Halloween.
 While gummy worms aren’t only associated with this holiday, the thought of eating leeches would make just about anybody squirm.
 These gummy treats are fun and easy to make and much healthier than commercially sold candy.

 While the classic jack-o-lantern is probably the most iconic symbol of Halloween, you don’t have to stick to carving pumpkins (which most people never end up eating anyway).
 You can either carve other fruits and veggies to look like a jack-o-lantern, or you can just decorate them with paper cutouts to give them their faces.
 While oranges would be an obvious choice for decorating, look how fun Jack-o-lantern pineapples look!

 Hollow veggie and fruit jack-o-lanterns can be either filled with led candles or stuffed with other foods (like dips, pasta, or rice dishes).

-Something as simple as stabbing your food with a knife and letting it ooze ketchup blood instantly transforms it into fun Halloween fare!
+Another way to add a bit of gore to your Halloween foods is to add a dash of “blood”.
+Something as simple as stabbing your food with a knife and letting it ooze ketchup instantly transforms it into fun Halloween fare!

-*This post was originally published on Oct.
+This post was originally published on Oct.
 12, 2014.
 It linked out to real food recipes and other Halloween party ideas on other blogs, many of which have since disappeared.
-It was completely rewritten in October 2019 to remove broken links and give new, fun ideas!
+It was completely rewritten to remove broken links and give new, fun ideas for easy Halloween treats!